 When you’re borrowing money from or through a financial institution, you should receive your money before you’re expected to make any payments towards the loan.
 If you’re asked for any sort of up-front fees or advance payments, think twice about pursuing this offer.
 While a legitimate financial institution may charge fees such as an application fee, they’ll be transparent about these charges.

 We’ve spoken about what to look for to avoid loan scams, but what do you look for when you’re actively seeking legitimate online loans?

-These types of loans are dished out by financial institutions that protect your information and are compliant with all applicable lending laws.
+These types of loans are offered by financial institutions that protect your information and are compliant with all applicable state and federal laws.
 This could include installment loans, student loans, lines of credit, and more.

 So, what are some of the key features you should be looking for to recognize legitimate online loans?
 Here are some of the most important ones.